-The Rule as Made therefore specifies that, in undertaking a review, the Reliability Panel must have regard to any value of customer reliability determined by AEMO which the Reliability Panel considers to be relevant.
-This would include the values that currently exist for Victoria as well as national values once developed, although the Commission expects that the Reliability Panel would give a greater weighting to national values.
-In both cases, the Commission anticipates that the relevant value would be that for the sector that values customer reliability at the lowest level.
-However, the Rule as Made is not prescriptive in this regard, as it is not clear how national values may be specified and in order to provide flexibility for future developments.
+The draft Rule therefore specifies that, in undertaking a review, the Reliability Panel must have regard to any value of customer reliability determined by AEMO which the Reliability Panel considers to be relevant.
+This would include the values that currently exist for Victoria as well as national values once developed, although the Commission would expect that the Reliability Panel would give a greater weighting to national values.
+In both cases, the Commission would anticipate that the relevant value would be that for the sector that values customer reliability at the lowest level.
+However, the draft Rule is not prescriptive in this regard, as it is not clear how national values may be specified and in order to provide flexibility for future developments.